tangowithcode/tango_with_django_2/manuscript/chapter18-ajax.md

 T>
 T> Once the request comes back from the server, the browser and JQuery jump back into action, calling the anonymous function we provided in the code above.
 In short, this anonymous function is called when the response comes through, *not immediately when the user clicks the `Like Category` button.*
 T>
 T> If the browser waited for the response to come back, it would appear to crash!
 It wouldn't be able to accept any further input from the user until the response comes back.
 This is highly undesirable.
 What if the server doesn't respond, or takes substantially longer to respond than you design for?
-This is why designing systems that are asynchronous is such a challenge, and is one reason why using JQuery is such a bonus -- can take care of most of the issues for you!
+This is why designing asynchronous systems is such a challenge and is one reason why using JQuery is such a bonus -- can take care of most of the issues for you!

 With this code implemented, try everything out!
 Make sure you are logged into Rango, and like the category.
-You should see the `Like Category` button disappear, and the count of the number of likes increase.
-To double check everything, check the output of your development server.
+You should see the `Like Category` button disappear, and the count of the number of likes increases.
+To double-check everything, check the output of your development server.
 You should see a request to `/rango/like_category/` -- as shown in [the screenshot below](#fig-ajax-terminal).
 This is proof that the request was passed to the server.

 {id="fig-ajax-terminal"}
 ![Output of the Django development server, showing the AJAX request going through (highlighted in red).
 The request shows that the `category_id` being passed was set to `1` -- and from the log above (which shows the initial category page load), we can see that the request was for the `Python` category.](images/ajax-terminal.png)